cneill/jsonstruct/README.md

 # jsonstruct

 `jsonstruct` is both a library and a command line tool to produce Go structs based on example JSON text.
+It's in the middle of a refactor, so you probably don't want to rely on it too heavily right now.

 ## Installation